litmuschaos/v1-litmus-docs/docs/pod-dns-error.md

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the Pod Network Loss, once the experiment (job) is completed.
+- Check whether the application is resilient to the Pod Dns Chaos, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult <ChaosEngine-Name>-<ChaosExperiment-Name> -n <application-namespace>`

-## Application Pod Network Loss Demo

-- A sample recording of this experiment execution is provided [here](https://youtu.be/jqvYy-nWc_I).